SuzeShardlow/SuzeShardlow.github.io/_talks/2020-05-15-get-into-engineering_management.md

 The interviews are conducted on Zoom in front of a live audience who can send their questions in via the chat function.
 I select some of these questions to weave into the interview.

 For Get Into...
-Web Development, I approached front end developer Niamh McCooey because she had an unusual story: she taught herself.
-I wanted to highlight this as a viable route to paid coding work which may be an option for those who can't access bootcamps or similar courses.
+Engineering Management, I approached Software Engineering Manager at Gousto, Amy Phillips, because she has held a number of tech management roles across various organisations and was well-placed to give us some views about what it takes to be an engineering manager.

 Topics we covered included:

-* How Niamh taught herself to code alongside a full-time job
+* Different flavours of engineering management
-* Moving from learning to code to getting paid to code
+* Who your main working relationships are with as an engineering manager
-* Workplace mentoring and support
+* Where you can go from engineering management if you want to progress further
-* Which were better: Boyzone or Westlife...
+* Whether or not Marmite should be allowed in the house...

 We record the interviews and post them on YouTube after the event.
 You can watch Get Into...
-Web Development below:
+Engineering Management below:

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/luwyL95pyQY" allowfullscreen></iframe>